|

 Altitude is 4,875-7,052 feet (1,500-2,170

-metres) above sea level, which yields a climate
+metres) above sea level, which yields a

-somewhat milder and damper than other regions.
+climate somewhat milder and damper than

-The daytime rarely exceeds 85°F (30°C)
+other regions.
+The daytime rarely exceeds

-during the day and hardly ever drops below
+85°F (30°C) during the day and hardly

-60°F (15°C) at night.
+ever drops below 60°F (15°C) at

-Rainy Season: It rains in
+Rainy Season: It rains

-due to the sticky 'black cotton' mud.
+be inaccessible due to the sticky 'black

 Dry Season: July to October